What’s new in international trade?

 The EU regulation for the new rules under GSP is:

 Trader can find more details on GSP at the following EU website:

-Many importers and exporters will be unaware of the changes being implemented within the EU under the MCC banner.
+Some importers and exporters might be unaware of the changes being implemented within the EU under the UCC banner (formerly called the MCC).
 Customs procedures are changing and this could have a major impact on how an exporter/importer administrates their shipments in and out the EU.
-In this article we shall highlight two of key regimes under the MCC changes.
+In this article we shall highlight two key regimes under the UCC changes.